 Note 1: The Company and Jiaxing Xinghe Venture Investment Management Company Limited, a wholly-owned subsidiary of ZTE Capital, held in aggregate 31.79% equity interests in Jiaxing Xinghe Venture Investment Partnership (Limited Partnership) ("Jiaxing Fund"), formerly known as Jiaxing Xinghe Equity Investment Partnership (Limited Partnership).
 The Company and Changshu Changxing Capital Management Company Limited, a wholly-owned subsidiary of ZTE Capital, held in aggregate 25.83% equity interests in Suzhou Zhonghe Chunsheng Partnership Investment Fund III (Limited Partnership) ("Zhonghe Chunsheng Fund III").
 Jiaxing Fund and Zhonghe Chunsheng Fund III are both partnerships reported in the consolidated financial statements of the Company.
-Figures corresponding to China Eagle Electronic and Lijia Technology are provided with Jiaxing Fund as the accounting subject.
-Figures corresponding to Anji Technology, Circuit Fabology, Xianglou New Material and Vital New Material are provided with Zhonghe Chunsheng Fund III as the accounting subjects.
-Figures corresponding to Hajime are provided with Jiaxing Fund and Zhonghe Chunsheng Fund III as the accounting subjects.
+Figures corresponding to China Eagle Electronic and Lijia Technology, Xianglou New Material and Vital New Material are provided with Jiaxing Fund and Zhonghe Chunsheng Fund III as the accounting subject.
+Figures corresponding to Anji Technology, Circuit Fabology, Xianglou New Material and Vital New Material are provided with Jiaxing Fund and Zhonghe Chunsheng Fund III as the accounting subject.
 The aforesaid shareholdings were measured at fair value and accounted for as trading financial assets.
 Investments in the aforesaid securities were funded by issue proceeds.